rosalogia/java-fp-exercises/README.md

 on linked lists in a way that is flexible and declarative.
 It is possible to implement some of these functions in Java, and doing so can be a good practice in recursion and working with linked lists, but will also grow your perspective a bit.

+If you already know about higher-order functions, combinators, and lambda expressions, you may jump directly to the task.
+If these are new to you, information about them is provided below.
+Reading it and considering it carefully will help make the exercise more approachable, even if this is your first time encountering these ideas.

 ### Table of Contents
 * [Higher Order Functions, Combinators, and Lambda Expressions](#higher-order-functions-combinators-and-lambda-expressions)
 * [Higher Order Functions and Lambdas in Java](#higher-order-functions-and-lambdas-in-java)